do-community/example-doctl-action/README.md

 ### Notes

 * This example is using a Kubernetes cluster running v1.16.x with `action-doctl@v2`.
 (For older versions, see the [v1 tag](https://github.com/do-community/example-doctl-action/tree/v1).)
+* Your Kubernetes cluster must have access to your private DigitalOcean container registry (`doctl kubernetes cluster registry add <cluster>`).
 * This example uses `external-dns` [installed via Helm](https://github.com/helm/charts/tree/master/stable/external-dns).
 This is an optional requirement, but you will need to adjust your `config/deployment.yml` file if it is not in use.